HaenggiYannick/Python-Markowitz-Model/README.md

 plt.show()
 ```

+In this visualization, the red dot again describes the optimial portfolio from the simulated optimization.
+The black dot is the result of the closed-form optimization process (provided by the package we use).
+It will then never change and is independent of our simulated optimization.
+In a final step, we use the portfolio portrayed by the black dot and its associated weights in advising our user.

 <img width="1086" alt="Simulated-Portfolio-Optimization" src="https://user-images.githubusercontent.com/72102851/204142685-6d881128-0b27-4948-99c9-44b9519225ac.png">

 ## 4 Advise the User

-Below we use a comprehensive print statement, to tell the user which weight (in %) he should assign to each stock to optimize his portfolio returns.
+Below we use a comprehensive print statement, to tell the user which weight (in %) he/she should assign to each stock to optimize his portfolio returns.
 In a next stept, we disclose the exact amount of funds the user shall allocate to each of the four stocks.
 ```
 print("The optimal weight for {} is {}%, for {} is {}%, for {} is {}% and for {} is {}%.".format(ticker1,round(opti_w[0],2)*100,ticker2,round(opti_w[1],2)*100,ticker3,round(opti_w[2],2)*100,ticker4,round(opti_w[3],2)*100))